sherbet-refuser/trans-action/docs/charter.md

 1. **System Administrators**

    - Two System Administrators should be appointed to manage technical infrastructure
-   - Responsibilities include maintaining systems, security, and operational stability
+   - Responsibilities include, but are not limited to: **maintaining the website**, the **payment processor integration**, the **bank account integration**, **hosting documents**, and **managing communication platforms**.
    - May establish accounts and services in the organization's name when directly supporting operations
-   - Having exactly two System Administrators is strongly recommended
+   - Having exactly two System Administrators is recommended, to create redundancy while limiting the number of members that need additional authorizations

 2. **Treasurers**

    - Two Treasurers should be appointed to manage financial accounts
-   - Responsibilities include disbursing approved funds to aid recipients
+   - Responsibilities include, but are not limited to: **disbursing funds** from the community fund, **authorizing purchases and reimbursements** from the administrative fund, **securing financial records**, and **filing taxes**.
    - Shall be authorized users on all financial accounts
-   - Having exactly two Treasurers is strongly recommended
+   - Having exactly two Treasurers is recommended, to create redundancy while limiting the number of members that need additional authorizations

 3. **Role Requirements**
    - System Administrators and Treasurers may be, but are not required to be, Council members
-   - An individual may hold both System Administrator and Treasurer roles simultaneously
+   - An individual may hold multiple role appointments simultaneously
    - Appointment and removal of individuals in these roles requires supermajority consent

 ## Article III: Voting Procedures